Amaia (singer)

-Amaia Romero Arbizu (born 3 January 1999), better known as Amaia, is a Spanish singer-songwriter and pianist.
+Amaia Romero Arbizu (born 3 January 1999), known mononymously as Amaia, is a Spanish singer-songwriter, pianist and actress.
 After participating in many talent shows, she gained national recognition after winning series nine of musical television contest Operación Triunfo, later representing Spain alongside fellow competitor Alfred García at the 2018 Eurovision Song Contest with "Tu Canción".
 Romero later signed with Universal Music and released her debut album Pero No Pasa Nada in 2019.

 Early life

 Romero was born on 3 January 1999 in Pamplona, Navarre.

 Daughter to Ángel Romero and Javiera Arbizu, Amaia belongs to a family of musicians.
 Her uncle, Joaquín Romero, was the manager of the Orfeón Pamplonés concert choir from 2008 until 2016, as well as the Pablo Sarasate Orchestra for two years.
 It was her uncle who discovered that, even as a child, Amaia had absolute pitch.

 On her mother's side, Amaia is the niece of Carmen Arbizu, professor of singing at the Conservatorio Superior de Música de Navarra since 1990.
-In 2019, Amaia completed her musical studies and got her degree in piano at this conservatory.
+Amaia started studying for a degree in piano at this conservatory and completed her musical studies at the Conservatori Superior de Música del Liceu, in Barcelona, in 2019.